 On completion of the lesson the students will change back into their full school uniform.

-* Students will need to keep their PE gear in a sports bag.
+Students will need to keep their PE gear in a sports bag, this is separate from their school bag.

 If a student cannot participate in a lesson due to illness or injury then a note must be supplied by a parent /guardian before the lesson commences.
-A note must also be presented to the teacher if the student does not have the correct P.E gear (for example if it is in the wash from sports practice the night before).
-ALL items of P.E. must be named.
+A note must also be presented to the teacher if the student does not have the correct PE gear.
+ALL items of PE gear must be named.

 HOD Physical Education